Khovic/Khovic/README.md

 - Linux
 - Git
 - Docker
-- Nexus Repository
+- Artifactory
 - Jenkins
 - AWS
 - Kubernetes
 - Python
 - Terraform
 - Ansible

-Currently learning prometheus.
+- Openshift

-I am passionate about automation and continuous delivery, and I enjoy solving problems and learning new technologies (especially GPT3 and its potential uses).
+I am passionate about automation and continuous delivery, and I enjoy solving problems and learning new technologies (especially GPT and its potential uses).

 I am always looking for opportunities to learn and grow as a DevOps engineer.
 Feel free to connect with me on LinkedIn or check out my public repositories for useful examples.